-Residential courses that provide rejuvenation, inspiration and support for musicians from a variety of settings.
+Residential courses that provide rejuvenation, inspiration and support for musicians.

-Residential courses are being developed and piloted for:
+Current MOTs being developed and piloted include:

 - Orchestral Violinists